pynvme/pynvme/doc/install.rst

 ----

 Setup SPDK runtime environment to remove kernel NVMe driver and enable SPDK NVMe driver.
 Now, we can run tests!

+Before moving forward, check and backup your data in the NVMe SSD to be tested.
+It is always recommended to attach just one piece of NVMe SSD in your system to avoid mistakes.

 .. code-block:: shell